pengnam/BrainDump/DistributedSystems/ElasticSearch.md

 - Schema can be defined for customizing indexing process

+## Key concepts

+1. Near Realtime

+There is about a 1 sec latency from indexing to searching

+2. Cluster

+Collection of one or more ndoes that holds data, provides federated indexing and search capabilities across all nodes.
+Cluster identified by unique name, and node joins a cluster only through name

+3. Node

+Single server in cluster, stores data, participates in indexing and search.
+Node identified by random UUID.

+4. Index

+Index is a collection of docs w similar characteries, identified by name

+5. Type

+Logical category/partition of index to allow one to store diff type of documents in the index (to be deprecated)

+6. Document

+Expressed as JSON

+7. Shards and replicas

+Sharding allows one to horizontally split/scale content.
+Allows one to distribute and parallelize operations across shards.
+When you create an index, one can simply define the number of shards that one wants.

+Each shard is a fully functional index.

 ## Lucene
 High performance, full-featured text search engine.

-150GB/hour with small RAM requirements (1MB heap) About 20%/30% of size
+150GB/hour with small RAM requirements (1MB heap)

+About 20%/30% of size

 Implements efficient search algorithms, available open source under Apache license

-## REading Documents
+## Reading Documents
 ### Data replication model
-EAch index is divided into shards, and each shard has multiple copies.
-Each copy is a replacation group and kepy in sync.
+Each index is divided into shards, and each shard has multiple copies.
+Each copy is a replacation group and kept in sync.

 Data replication is based on the primary-backup model, and described well in PacificA paper of microsoft research.
 Single copy of replication group that acts as primary shard, the other copies are replication shards.